gvwilson/thirdbit/src/fiction/iffy/index.md

 "It was just some bots gone rogue."

 "Bots gone rogue?"
 Honesty repeated disbelievingly.
-"Din't look like that in Hell.
+"Din't look a that in Hell.
 Looked like th' war come back 'round!"

 "It wasn't all that," Iffy said dismissively.